epam/lib-obj-c-attr/Documents/AttributeGenerator.md

   - Pods
 define_file: "\"My Project/Defines.h\""
 ```
 **Important:** In order to have whitespaces in paths in `ROADConfigurator` file, you need to escape them or guard path with quotes.
-Check exmaple above to see how to guard path with quotes.
+Check example above to see how to guard path with quotes.